Malaysian movement control order: Phase 2

 Due to improving conditions, Perlis, Kelantan, Terengganu, Pahang, and Perak are the first states to enter into Phase 2 on 5 July.

 On 7 July, Pulau Pinang moved to Phase 2.

 On 10 July, Sabah moved to Phase 2.
 It also allowed dining-in at restaurants on the same day.

 On 14 July, Sarawak moved to Phase 2.
 It allowed dining-in at restaurants on 15 July.

 On 20 July, two more changes to Phase 2 SOPs were announced due to the increasing vaccination rate.
-Business premises and petrol stations were allowed to operate from 6am to 10pm.
+Business premises and petrol stations were allowed to operate from 6 am to 10 pm.
 Only earlier film projects about drama, advertisements, and documentaries that were postponed due to MCO were allowed to resume, and they would only film outside the studio and away from residential areas with health screenings before, during, and after the filming.

-On 20 August 2021, the state government of Sarawak banned dining-in at restaurants, restricted businesses to operate from 5am to 8pm, and prohibited anyone from leaving their homes after 10pm except for emergencies.
+On 20 August 2021, the state government of Sarawak banned dining-in at restaurants, restricted businesses to operate from 5 am to 8 pm, and prohibited anyone from leaving their homes after 10 pm except for emergencies.
 Those rules affected the southern districts of Kuching, Bau, Lundu, Samarahan, Asajaya, Simunjan, Serian and Tebedu, due to a wave of Covid infections.
 They were implemented from 21 to 28 August.

 On 26 August 2021, Negeri Sembilan moved to Phase 2, due to dropping ICU hospitalisation rates (less than 40 percent) and 72.3 percent of the adult population completing two vaccine doses.

 On 4 September 2021, Melaka moved to Phase 2.

 On 10 September 2021, Selangor, Kuala Lumpur, and Putrajaya moved to Phase 2, with interdistrict travel permitted for fully-vaccinated individuals.

 On 16 September 2021, Golden Screen Cinemas reopened several cinemas in the Klang Valley.
 It also reopened more locations on September 23.

 On 18 September 2021, gyms were opened for fully-vaccinated people in Phase 2 and 3 states.

 On 24 September 2021, Johor moved to Phase 2, allowing gatherings of up to 5 for fully vaccinated.

 On 1 October 2021, Kedah moved to Phase 2.

-On October 18, 2021, Kelantan, Perak, Pulau Pinang, Sabah, and Kedah became the last states to leave Phase 2.
+On 18 October 2021, Kelantan, Perak, Pulau Pinang, Sabah, and Kedah became the last states to leave Phase 2.